KIT-IBT/cd-map/README.md

 All source code is subject to the terms of the General Public License 3.0.

 ## References
-If you use our code, please cite the corresponding paper:
+If you use our code, please cite the corresponding paper: (https://ieeexplore.ieee.org/document/10129889) [pdf](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10129889)

-For a specific release, please also cite the Zenodo release as well: